Baxter:

 Because navigation was the primary concern I focused on simplifying it.
 I started with a few pencil sketches, did wireframes and then multiple iterations of final designs in the form of InVision prototypes.
 I verified everything with the nurses to make sure my ideas were possible.
 My first draft was a little more ambitious than what Baxter was looking for, I had to scale back my ideas so they could be implemented by the development team with their existing technology and timelines.

-Wireframes Round 1: I did design heavy wireframes and added notations to better explain my ideas since this was a major departure from what Baxter originally had.
+Designs Round 1: I did design heavy wireframes and added notations to better explain my ideas since this was a major departure from what Baxter originally had.

-Wireframes Round 8: The last round of wireframes I created.
+Designs Round 8: The last round of wireframes I created.
 It was at this round where design and technical limitations came into play and I had to change my designs to match their existing styles.

 Patient Dashboard